 Buy Beaujolais Wine from Hourlier Wines

 From a winemaking family spanning 5 generations, Lilian Matray, his wife Sandrine and his daughter Célia work the family estate.
-We offer their range of wines covering a number of villages from Juliénas to Saint Amour, each with their own unique style attributable to the terroir of the vineyards upon which the vines are planted.If you want to try another facet to Beaujolais wines, we sell their fantastic red sparkling wine which is an absolute refreshing, fruity delight when served chilled: Domaine Matray Perle Rouge Beaujolais Sparkling Red.
+We offer their range of wines covering a number of villages from Juliénas to Saint Amour, each with their own unique style attributable to the terroir of the vineyards upon which the vines are planted.If you want to try another facet to Beaujolais wines, we sell their fantastic red sparkling wine which is an absolute refreshing, fruity delight when served chilled: the Perle Rouge.

 What kind of wine is Beaujolais Villages?